k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 KMS is a service that provides a centralized key management with interfaces to generate, rotate, and manage cryptographic keys.
 KMS is supplied by various providers, with multiple capabilities, where Fabric supports integration with AWS and GCP KMS.
 Among the advantages of using KMS is that it is backed by hardware security modules (HSM).

-Note: While KMS providers enable working with either symmetric or asymmetric encryption types, Fabric supports only the symmetric type, and thus the explanations below refer to this type only.
+Note: While KMS providers enable working with either symmetric or asymmetric encryption types, Fabric supports only the symmetric type; therefore, the explanations below refer to this type only.

 KMS exposes a two-tiered key hierarchy to clients:
-* **Master Key** - At AWS, it is known as CMK (Customer Master Key), and at GCP, it is called KEK (Key Encryption Key).
+* **Master Key** - At AWS, it is known as a CMK (Customer Master Key), and at GCP, it is referred to as a KEK (Key Encryption Key).
 The master key, which is protected by an HSM, resides in KMS and never leaves it.
 Clients cannot get it, but are aware of its identity and ask KMS to use it.
 * **Data Encryption Key** (DEK) - used by applications to encrypt and decrypt the data.
 The KMS does not store data keys but instead generates (at AWS) and protects them using the master keys.

 The application utilizes two forms of the data key: clear/plain and encrypted.
 While the encrypted form is stored and persistent, the clear or plain form must not be stored anywhere; it exists only in runtime memory.